 In Workbench, label files assign each surface vertex a specific 'categorical' name and an associated color (or paint).
 When labels are displayed, regions appear painted on the brain surface.
 The parcellation map in the top layer is made up of many of these labels that describe and color cortical areas.

-• Click the Labels tab at the top right of the Features Toolbox and click on the Selection tab.
+• Click the Labels tab at the top right of the Features Toolbox.